bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/strict_mode.md

 That means, among other things, that in browsers it’s no longer possible to reference the `window` object through `this` inside a strict mode function.

-Second, in strict mode it’s no longer possible to “walk” the JavaScript stack via commonly-implemented extensions to ECMAScript.
+Second, in strict mode it’s no longer possible to "walk” the JavaScript stack via commonly-implemented extensions to ECMAScript.
 In normal code with these extensions, when a function `fun` is in the middle of being called, `fun.caller` is the function that most recently called `fun`, and `fun.arguments` is the `arguments` for that invocation of `fun`.
-Both extensions are problematic for “secure” JavaScript because they allow “secured” code to access “privileged” functions and their (potentially unsecured) arguments.
+Both extensions are problematic for "secure” JavaScript because they allow "secured” code to access "privileged” functions and their (potentially unsecured) arguments.
 If `fun` is in strict mode, both `fun.caller` and `fun.arguments` are non-deletable properties which throw when set or retrieved:

     function restricted() {
       'use strict';